How to Secure Multiple Domains with a Single SSL Certificate

 - Determine how many domains and subdomains you need to secure.

-2. Choose the Right SSL Certificate
+2. Choose a Trusted SSL Provider

-3. Purchase the SSL Certificate
+3. Purchase the Right SSL Certificate

 4. Generate a CSR (Certificate Signing Request)

-5. Validate Your Certificate
+5. Validate Your Domains

 6. Install the SSL Certificate